preemptive/jsdefender-samples/Vue3/README.md

 module.exports = {
   configureWebpack: [
+    plugins: [
       ...
       new JSDefenderWebpackPlugin({
         configurationFile: "./jsdefender.config.json",
         quietMode: false,
         enableInDevelopmentMode: false,
       })
     ]
+  ]
 };
 ```

 The most relevant part of this file is the `plugins` section that sets up the `JSDefenderWebpackPlugin`.
-It reads the protection configuration from the `jsdefender.config.json` file, which you can find in the project's root folder.
+It reads the protection configuration from the `jsdefender.config.json` file, which you can find in the sample root folder.
 By setting `quietMode` to false, the plugin displays log messages while Webpack runs:

 ```
 JSDefenderWebpackPlugin: